- Do I need a personal injury attorney, a car wreck attorney or no attorney at all?

-- Won’t your attorney’s fee be the majority of any settlement I recover?
+- Won’t your attorney’s fee be the majority of any personal injury settlement I recover?

-- What if I don't think I am hurt?
+- What if I don't think the car wreck injured me?

 - I am currently represented by another attorney, but I can never get hold of him.
 Should I fire my attorney?